rbiggs/chuki/README.md

 =====
 (pronounced Choo-kee, Hindi for "stack")

-An ES6 library using template literals to enable composing widgets.
+An ES6 library using template literals to make components.

 This is a simple view template library that uses template literals.
 It also lets you add events, including delegated events, remove events, and add virtual stylesheets scoped to a component.